-Miss Elizabeth A. Smith (Residence Hall assignment) c/o Director, Custodial Department University of Tampa Tampa, Florida 33606
+(Name of Student) (Residence Hall assignment) c/o Director, Custodial Department University of Tampa Tampa, Florida 33606

 STUDENT LIFE AND ACTIVITIES

 Recognizing the importance of establishing an atmosphere outside the classroom which is most conducive to learning, the University of Tampa attempts to provide its students with ample opportunity to fulfill their social, cultural, and recreational needs.
 Constructive participation in organizations and activities enhances the personal growth and development of students.